infinum/design-handbook/Tools/Maze.md

 Big Figma file means a slow loading time of your Maze.
 In extreme cases, it might cause your Maze to crash.
 The reason?
 Maze loads up all the visuals in the file regardless of whether they're in the prototype or not.

 ### Untangle different tasks' flows
 Trust us on this: If you have two or more intersecting flows, participants will find it and cross to the part of the product you didn't want them to see yet.
 In Maze, there's **no "Restart task"** button, so if participants got stuck somewhere and can't get back to the current task's flow -- they ARE STUCK and can't get back to the current task's flow.
-They'll need to give up on that task.
+They'll need to give up on that task.<br>
 <br>How to tackle that?
 Separate flows in the prototype.
 If it's necessary, make three homepages, each for a different flow/task.
 Maze let's you set a different starting screen for each task, so participants won't know that you got three homepages.

 ![](/img/tools-maze-7.jpg)